Decent battery life

 For Android users, there’s not much on the market in the Versa 3’s price range that can top its collection of features.
 No matter which competitor device you choose, you’re going to lose something to gain something and vice versa.
 For example, you can find a Fossil Gen 5 for around the same price as a Versa 3, which will afford you a much more robust app library, local music uploads, and Google Assistant voice responses.
 But the battery life of the Wear OS-powered watch will be downright terrible compared to the Versa 3.

 The bottom line here is that the Fitbit Versa 3 is probably the best all-around smartwatch Android users can get for the price.
 You could find a better smartwatch from Garmin, but you would spend a lot more money.
-You could also get a fitness tracker for a lot less cash, but lose out on a lot of smartwatch features.
+You could also get a fitness tracker for a lot less cash but lose out on many smartwatch features.
 The Versa 3, though, is right in the middle and is probably the best bang-for-your-buck watch for most people reading this.